pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 chips.greet("Marshmallow");
 ```

-We can also add properties in the constructor
+We can also add properties in the constructor.

 ```js
 class MythicalCreature extends Animal {